 The marketplace is a hive of activity, especially early in the morning when restaurateurs and guesthouse owners buy their fresh produce for the day.
 If you plan to buy a souvenir here, however, keep in mind that many supposedly Cambodian handmade products are in fact mass produced in factories overseas.
 For genuine Khmer item, you might be better browsing one of the specialist boutiques.

 Long-running Angkor Night Market is the original night market in Siem Reap and offers a little bit of everything for everybody, from shops to bars to a small cinema!
 So not only does it have a good range of shopping, it also offers a host of entertainment to give shoppers some respite.
-The Landmine Victim Band welcomes you at the entrance playing traditional Khmer music, and in the Island Bar and Brick House Bar you can rest up over a drink.
+The Landmine Victim Band welcomes you at the entrance playing traditional Khmer music, and in the Island Bar you can rest up over a drink.
 You can even go to the cinema; the Movie Mall screens cultural documentaries nightly.

 The Noon to Night Market is clean and bright, but lacks the character of Old Market.
 Prices are roughly the same as the Angkor Night Market across the more than 100 stalls, though the latter offers a more pleasant shopping environment.